Killeen Sex Crime Defense Lawyers

 - Sexual performance by a child

-How long do you have to register as a sex offender in Texas?
+How soon do you have to register as a sex offender in Central Texas?

-With other offenses, you may only be required to register for 10 years.
 Failure to register as a sex offender is a felony than can result in up to 10 years behind bars.
-Our attorneys can explain every possible circumstance, and even work for expungement or removal if you are eligible

 How our Killeen sex crime defense lawyers can help you